 Another design that seems to have some features in common with Beast Man is the character who has come to be known as Demo-Man:

 Another Mark Taylor design, Demo Man is often thought of as an early version of Skeletor, although Taylor himself says he was a separate character.
 But if you take a close look at his features, he has elements in common with both Beast Man and Skeletor.
 In the drawing above, we can see that Demo Man has a hunched, beastly posture, spiked gauntlets, a spiked arm pad, a whip-like flail weapon, a beard, and even a pendant around his neck that vaguely recalls the one on Beast Man’s armor.
 This isn’t Beast Man, but he might be his long lost undead cousin.

-In any case, at some point it was decided that the Big Jim gorilla style body would not be used, and so Beast Man was given a unique, updated sculpt.
+In any case, at some point it was decided that the Big Jim gorilla style body would not be used, even in smaller scale, and so Beast Man was given a unique, updated sculpt.
 This 1981 Mark Taylor B-sheet shows a synthesis of his earlier designs into an all-new beastly character with simian features.
 In this B-sheet he is called Beast Man, but he had previously been given the working name of Tree Man: